rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-1.9/faq.md

 **A:** No, but there are plans to add compatibility.

-#### **Q: How can I add Rancher Desktop to the startup programs list on Windows?**

-**A:** On Windows, you can add a program to startup programs list in a number of ways.
-For example, you can use the following steps.

-1. Press Windows+R to open the Run dialog box.
-2. Type `shell:startup` and then hit Enter to open the Startup folder.
-3. Copy "Rancher Desktop" shortcut from Desktop and paste in Startup folder.
-4. Restart your machine.

 #### **Q: Where does Rancher Desktop actually put the data volumes?**

 **A:**